TheMITTech/breakdown/README.md

 Breakdown on Tabletop
 ============
-This graphic runs on Tabletop.js (aka data is stored in Google Doc spreadsheets) and can be used to display comparisons of both discrete and continuous data between groups.
+This graphic runs on Tabletop.js (i.e. data is stored in Google Doc spreadsheets) and can be used to display comparisons of both discrete and continuous data between groups.